gayanvoice/most-active-github-users-nodejs/README.md

 Go to HTTP [http://www.githubstats.com/](http://www.githubstats.com/) Go to HTTP Secured [https://githubstats-com.herokuapp.com/](https://githubstats-com.herokuapp.com/)

-The project queries the list of active users in GitHub by country using GitHub Graph API on Node.js and the UI is created by using React.js.
-The app updates in every 24 hours and displays 256 top contributers.
+The app is updated at every 24 hours.
+This React.js app fetches active users from GitHub GraphQL API using Express.js in Node.js.
+The app uses the number of public contributions you have done in the year.

 ## Images
 ### China